Jeffreyjose29/Jeffreyjose29/README.md

   <a href="#"><img width = "500" src = "./profile-3d-contrib/profile-green-animate.svg"></img>
   <a href="#"><img width = "500" src = "https://github-readme-stats.vercel.app/api?username=jeffreyjose29&show_icons=true&theme=vue"></img>

-  <b>NOTE:</b> _Top languages does not indicate my skill level.
-It is Github's metric of which languages I have the most code on Github._ &nbsp;&nbsp;
+  <b>NOTE:</b> Top languages does not indicate my skill level.
+It is Github's metric of which languages I have the most code on Github.
 </p>